yury-dymov/redux-oauth/README.md

 # Features
 * Implements Bearer token-based authentication for your application to talk to 3d party APIs
-* Provides universal fetch method for any HTTP/HTTPS calls both client and server side
+* Provides universal / isomorphic fetch method for any HTTP/HTTPS requests
 * Supports OAuth2
 * Supports server-side rendering to make users and search engines happy.
-This means that page, which require several API requests, can be fully or partly rendered on the server first
+This means that page, which require several API requests, can be fully or partly rendered on the server side first

 # Configuration
 ### Universal / Isomorphic use-case